koenrane/KR-new-site/content/design.md

 Mathematical definitions
 : In the past, I used the $:=$ symbol to denote definitions (as opposed to normal equations).
 I now convert these symbols to the self-explanatory $ :=$.

+Superscripting ordinal suffixes
+: By default, ordinal numbers look a bit strange: <span class="no-formatting">1st</span>.
+This HTML transformation allows me to write about what happened on e.g. August 8th.

 ### I paid someone to tweak EB Garamond

 While EB Garamond is a nice font, it has a few problems.
 As of April 2024, EB Garamond did not support slashed zeroes (the `zero` feature).
 The result: zero looked too similar to "o."
 Here's a number rendered in the original font: <span style="font-family: var(--font-text-original)">"100"</span>; in my tweaked font it shows as "100."
 Furthermore, the italicized font did not support the `cv11` OpenType feature for oldstyle numerals.
 This meant that the italicized 1 looked like a slanted "<span style="font-family: var(--font-text-original); font-feature-settings: normal;">1</span>" - too similar to the smallcaps capital I ("<span class="small-caps">I</span>").